ShrSinha/REST-APIs-with-Python/README.md

 Application has -
 - Flask-Smorest web development framework.
+- SQLAlchemy ORM library with SQLite relational database.
+Flask-SQLAlchemy extension to connect SQLAlchemy to Flask apps.
 - Flask-Migrate to keep model and table definitions in sync.
 - Docker deployment.
 - OpenAPI documentation.